 Your diabetes in pregnancy team will discuss individual pregnancy blood glucose targets with you.
 They will encourage you to check your blood glucose levels frequently and will work with you to keep these as close to the target range as possible.
-This includes trying to reduce the frequency of mild hypos and the risk of serious hypos, and limiting the swings in your glucose levels.
+This includes trying to limit the swings in your blood glucose levels and if you are taking insulin, minimising the risk of low blood glucose levels (hypoglycaemia or a hypo).

 Towards the end of the first trimester of pregnancy, blood glucose levels are generally lower in pregnant women.
-At this stage of your pregnancy, slightly lower blood glucose targets may be suggested.
-The recommended HbA1c in the second and third trimester is usually 6% (42mmol/mol) or lower, but the individual target recommended for you will depend on your risk of hypos.
+At this stage of your pregnancy, slightly lower blood glucose targets may be suggested, depending on your risk of hypoglycaemia.
+The recommended HbA1c in the second and third trimester is usually 6% (42mmol/mol) or lower.
 Your target HbA1c should be discussed with your diabetes in pregnancy team.